-ARK is a decentralized ecosystem designed to increase user adoption of blockchain technology.
-The ARK Crew, self-named development team, has outlined clearly in their whitepaper that they plan on bringing blockchain to the masses by building “A Fast Secure Core Technology” with “Practical Services for Real People”.
+Ark is a decentralized ecosystem designed to increase user adoption of blockchain technology.
+The Ark Crew, the self-named development team, has outlined clearly in their whitepaper that they plan on bringing blockchain to the masses by building “A Fast Secure Core Technology” with “Practical Services for Real People.”

-To put it simply, the ARK Crew is creating a sandbox ecosystem where businesses and other users can create their own blockchain from a clone of ARK in just a few clicks.
-To make this ecosystem as widely-accessible as possible, the Crew is focusing heavily on providing a good user experience and incorporating as many other blockchains and coding languages as possible.
+To put it simply, the Crew is creating a sandbox ecosystem where businesses and other users can create their own blockchain from a clone of Ark in just a few clicks.
+To make this ecosystem as widely-accessible as possible, they’re focusing heavily on providing a good user experience and incorporating as many other blockchains and coding languages as possible.

 - Delegated Proof-of-Stake

-The ARK Crew is building several notable features into their ecosystem – all with the unified, underlying goal of making blockchain more accessible to the world:
+The Crew is building several notable features into the ecosystem – all with the unified, underlying goal of making blockchain more accessible to the world: